TELSP 2026 projects

 - An identification of:

-- a particular research topic, based on the interests of the Applicant;
+- a research topic, based on the interests of the Applicant;

 - a subjective and temporal criteria of the analysis;